Tidal disruption of star clusters in galaxy formation simulations: Results

 We find that about 80\% of the {\it in situ} clusters move outwards from their birth locations.
 At the final snapshot, most {\it in situ} clusters still end up within $\sim$7-8~kpc of the galaxy center.
 As expected, most of the {\it ex situ} clusters end up much farther from the galaxy center. {\it Ex situ} clusters coming from the same origin most likely form a stream and have similar orbits in the main halo.
 In a given snapshot, they may be at different orbital phases but all of them can reach the furthest point of its group.

 In Figure~\ref{orb_eg} we show examples of the orbits of two {\it in situ} clusters in the SFE200w run, corresponding to the orange stars with black edges in Figure~\ref{RiRf}.
 One cluster stays deep in the main halo throughout the whole simulation time.
 The other escapes the main galaxy on a highly elliptical orbit after the energy jumps which usually happen during galactic mergers.
 The orbits are color-coded by the tidal strength $\lambdam$.
 The inner cluster remains in the regions of relatively strong tidal field throughout the simulation time, while the escaping cluster experiences weaker tidal field most of the time.
 Note that the times of output snapshots do not coincide with the timing of strong tidal field, especially for highly elliptical orbits as clusters spend most of the time at larger radii.
+From this example we can see that even star clusters formed in the same galaxy could have different orbits and therefore different tidal histories, and the final survival of these clusters.

 We can also examine the difference in the tidal field experienced by {\it in situ} and {\it ex situ} clusters by looking at the host galaxy mass.
 In Figure~\ref{lambda_m_Mhalo} we not only include clusters that end up in the main halo, but also take a few massive star clusters in all halos and record their host halo mass at the time of formation.
 Then we compare the tidal field strengths before the star clusters are 100~Myr old and after they are 2~Gyr old, which we call `initial' and `final' values.
 Unlike the previous plots, here we do not use any threshold on $\lambdam$.
 The initial tidal strength does not differ much for clusters formed in smaller or larger host galaxies, but there does seem to be a difference in the final tidal field.
 This is consistent with what we found before -- clusters that form in smaller galaxies (which will potentially merge with the main galaxy) end up in less dense regions, and farther away from the galaxy center.